Here you will learn all about the Aikido Hombu Dojo, which is the central focal point for thousands of Aikido students

 is the site of a yearly ceremony presided over by Omoto priests held on

-An older shrine, no longer in use and built before 1943, stands behind the present structure.
+An older shrine, no longer used, built before 1943, behind the present structure.
 Morihiro Saito was the shrine's guardian from 1969 until his death in 2002.

 The present Doshu Moriteru Ueshiba now assumes this title.